This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes or increases my risk for hypomagnesemia?

 - Low intake of foods that contain magnesium

 - Medicines, such as proton pump inhibitors (medicines for reflux), antibiotics, diuretics, insulin, and some forms of chemotherapy

 - Health conditions, such as diabetes, some forms of kidney disease, and bowel disorders such as celiac disease

 - Serious injuries, burns, surgery, or heart attacks

 What are the signs and symptoms of hypomagnesemia?

-You may have no signs or symptoms at first.
-As your condition becomes more serious, you may develop any of the following:
+You may have no signs or symptoms when your levels are only slightly below normal.
+As your blood levels continue to decrease, you may develop any of the following: